-This is the best quick and easy spelt naan recipe and it’s yeast-free too.
-It takes one third less time to make without the yeast.
+This is the best quick and easy spelt naan recipe and it's yeast-free too.
+It takes about one-third less time to make without the yeast.

 I love this Clean eating naan bread recipe so much.
 It is a family favorite for sure.
 We have been trying to eat out less often and one of our favorite places to eat is our local Indian food restaurant.
 It is a new discovery for us.
 I didn't think the children would be as favorable as they are to curry and other dishes.
 We love making it at home now and this recipe is great to go with it to complete the meal.